project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 ### Configuring the Application

-To run Sunbird services, following configuration variables must be set:
+To run Sunbird services, it is recommended that the following configuration variables must be set:

 | variable                              | description                                                         |
 |---------------------------------------|---------------------------------------------------------------------|